 Save the Children

 Save the Children is the world's leading independent organization for children.
-Its vision is a world in which every child attains the right to survival, protection, development and participation.
+This organization believes every child deserves a future (Save the Children).
+Its vision is a world in which every child attains the right to survival, protection, development, and participation.
 Its mission is to inspire breakthroughs in the way the world treats children and to achieve immediate and lasting change in their lives.
+Accountability, ambition, collaboration, creativity, and integrity are values that have significant roles in this organization’s success (Save the Children).
+Save the Children does whatever it takes for children, every day and in times of crisis, to transform their lives and the future we share (Save the Children).

-Eglantyne Jebb, an Oxford-educated teacher and sociologist, founded the Save the Children Fund in England in 1919 to aid children in war-ravaged central Europe.
+Eglantyne Jebb, an Oxford-educated teacher and social reformer, founded the Save the Children Fund in England in 1919.
+Jebb was arrested in April of that year in Trafalgar Square for handing out leaflets featuring photographs of starving Austrian children that had not been cleared by the government censors (Mulley 2012).
+After Jebb was found guilty, the judge was impressed with her commitment and paid her fine (Save the Children).
+This donation initiated the Save the Children Fund and the judge’s money became the first contribution.
 “We cannot leave defenseless children anywhere exposed to ruin — moral or physical,” she said.
-“We cannot run the risk that they should weep, starve, despair and die, with never a hand stretched out to help them.”
+“We cannot run the risk that they should weep, starve, despair and die, with never a hand stretched out to help them” (Save the Children).

 Today, in more than 120 countries, including the United States, Save the Children is transforming children’s lives by providing families and communities with the tools they need to break the cycle of poverty.
 While Save the Children programs are diverse, its mission is singular – to inspire breakthroughs in the way the world treats children and to achieve immediate and lasting change in their lives.
 Save the Children sees its role as that of a catalyst in community evolution.
 It favors a multi-disciplinary approach, acknowledging that the problems of poverty, illiteracy, and poor health are complex and interrelated.
 Innovation and experience have been the keys to Save the Children’s success.